 The first step is to select the Schedules tab on your Caseta app.

-This action will bring you to a screen where you can display your existing schedules and optionally Add Schedule, which is what I need to do here.
+This action will bring you to a screen where you can display your existing schedules and optionally Add a Schedule, which I need to do here.

 The app will ask you which days of the week you want this Schedule enabled.

 The next screen will ask you for a name for this new Schedule.
-I experimented with this a bit, so the value shown below is not what I finally ended up using.
+I experimented with this a bit, so the value shown below is not what I finally used.

 The next screen asks you which devices you want to control with this Schedule.
 I have only one installed at this point, so I selected it.

 Once you choose it, you have an option to either turn it on or off.
-I wanted to turn mine on at Sunset.
+I wanted to turn mine on at Sunset automatically..
 Clicking the Done button at the top right finishes the adding of this Schedule action.

 It is easy to change the Schedule later on.
 You can edit any of the options you selected during the wizard walk-thru.
 You can also delete the Schedule if you no longer want it.